10th May 2018

 2018 Wales U18 National Transition Programme

-Picking out a few of them (in alphabetical order): –
+Picking out a few of them (in no particular order): –

 Of the others playing last year, of which there are not many, Barclay Brown (ENG) had the highest finish, 8th.
 He was also 13th in 2016 so should hopefully go well again.

-Greg Dalziel (SCO), winner of the Scottish U18 Boys’ Championship in 2017, leads a strong Scottish contingent.
+Greg Dalziel (SCO), winner of the 2017 Scottish U18 Boys’ Amateur Championship and runner up last week at the Scottish U18 Boys’ Open Championship, leads a strong Scottish contingent.
 No Scottish player has ever won the Peter McEvoy Trophy but 2018 could certainly be their year.

 Harry Goddard (ENG) is the highest ranked player in the field – WAGR 487 / SPWAR 535.
 Having played in 2016 (44th) and 2017 (32nd) he will be looking to record a strong early season result.